Slut in a Good Way: Synopsis

 17-year-old Charlotte is reeling from a breakup with her boyfriend, who confessed to her he is gay right after she lost her virginity to him.
-One day, Charlotte and her friends Mégane and Aube wander into the big-box toy store Jouets Dépôt, and after discovering that several attractive guys work there, the girls apply for part-time jobs.
+One day, Charlotte and her friends Mégane and Aube wander into the big-box toy store Jouets Dépôt, and after discovering that several attractive men work there, the girls apply for part-time jobs.
 On her first day at work, Charlotte is paired with the amiable Guillaume.
 On another day, she is tasked with shadowing the flirtatious Francis.
 To get over her ex, Charlotte reciprocates Francis's advances and sleeps with him.
 She subsequently engages in dalliances with other male co-workers, with the exception of Guillaume.

-Unbeknownst to Charlotte, the guys share their stories about hooking up with her, which gives her a reputation as a "slut."
-At a Halloween party, Charlotte and Guillaume grow closer, but just as they are about to kiss, Francis walks in on them and makes a casual comment to Charlotte congratulating her on reaching "a perfect score", meaning she has nearly hooked up with all of the guys at the store.
-A humiliated Charlotte suspects Guillaume of trying to sleep with her just so he can join the other guys.
+Unbeknownst to Charlotte, the men share their stories about having sex with her, which gives her a reputation as a "slut."
+At a Halloween party, Charlotte and Guillaume grow closer, but just as they are about to kiss, Francis walks in on them and makes a casual comment to Charlotte congratulating her on reaching "a perfect score", meaning she has had sex with nearly all of the male workers at the store.
+A humiliated Charlotte suspects Guillaume of trying to sleep with her just so he can join the other employees.
 Guillaume insists this was not his intention and that he truly likes her, but Charlotte leaves and gives him the cold shoulder at work.

 Charlotte responds to the sexism by resolving to stay abstinent.
-When the guys participate in Movember, an annual fundraiser to raise awareness for men's health issues, such as prostate cancer, Mégane mocks them and says the only ones who stand to benefit from their fundraiser are the pharmaceutical companies that would profit from finding a cure for prostate cancer.
-She creates her own movement in response—a Lysistrata-like campaign to withhold sex from the guys at work until Christmas.
+When the men participate in Movember, an annual fundraiser to raise awareness for men's health issues such as prostate cancer, Mégane mocks them and says the only ones who stand to benefit from their fundraiser are the pharmaceutical companies that would profit from finding a cure for prostate cancer.
+She creates her own movement in response—a Lysistrata-like campaign to withhold sex from the men at work until Christmas.
 The other girls at the store, also put off by the double standards concerning male and female sexuality, join Charlotte and Mégane in the pledge and help raise funds for women's cancer research.